Refden/refden-extension/README.md

 ### Firefox

-Go to `about:debugging` and load temporary the extension.
+Go to `about:debugging` and load temporary the extension or run `yarn web-ext run --verbose`.

 ### Notes